-Health care security is intrinsically tied to economic security, and this relationship is particularly true for women who earn less than men on average and are therefore less able to afford insurance or care.
-Despite massive spending, health care outcomes in the United States continued to lag behind many other western nations.
+Health care security is intrinsically tied to economic security, and this relationship is particularly true for women, who are paid less than men are on average and are therefore less able to afford insurance or care.
+Despite massive spending, health care outcomes in the United States continued to lag behind those of many other western nations.

 Broken, Expensive, and Outdated

 When it comes to their own health care, women face unique challenges.
-Women earn around 77 cents for every dollar men earn, but women also utilize more health care services than men.
+Women are paid around 78 cents for every dollar men are paid, but women also utilize more health care services than men do.
 As a result, women face a high level of health care insecurity.
-These factors add up to too many women and their families with unpaid medical bills and long-lasting debt problems as a result of health problems.
+These factors add up to too many women and their families with unpaid medical bills and long-lasting debt as a result of health problems.

 Affordable Care Act

-The health care reform law enacted in 2010 will have significant impacts on women’s health.
+The ACA, the health care reform law enacted in 2010, has had significant impacts on women’s health.

-- Ending the practice of “gender rating.”
-Gender rating is the process by which insurance companies charge men and women different premiums for individually-purchased health care plans.
-Under the ACA, gender rating will be banned for plans offered in both the individual and small group markets (defined as organizations employing 100 or fewer persons) beginning in 2014.
-Unfortunately, insurance companies may continue to pursue this discriminatory practice under plans offered in the large group market.
+- It ends the practice of “gender rating.”
+Gender rating is the process by which insurance companies charge men and women different premiums for individually purchased health care plans.
+Under the ACA, gender rating was banned for plans offered in both the individual and small-group markets (defined as organizations employing 100 or fewer persons) beginning in 2014.
+Unfortunately, insurance companies may continue to pursue this discriminatory practice under plans offered in the large-group market.

-- Requiring coverage of women’s reproductive health services.
-The ACA requires insurance companies providing abortion coverage to collect two separate payments from each enrollee: one for the portion of the premium covering abortion care, and one for the remainder of the premium itself.
-This awkward compromise could endanger women’s health care access.
+- It requires coverage of women’s reproductive health services.
+While AAUW supported this coverage in the ACA, unfortunately the law also required insurance companies providing abortion coverage to collect two separate payments from each enrollee: one for the portion of the premium covering abortion care, and one for the remainder of the premium itself.
+This could endanger women’s health care access.

-- Ensuring access to and coverage of preventive services and care.
-The law contains a specific women’s health provision under which insurance companies will be required to cover additional preventive health care and screenings for women — such as contraceptives, mammograms, gestational diabetes screening, and pap smears — at no additional premium or co-payment cost
+- It ensures access to and coverage of preventive services and care.
+The law contains a specific women’s health provision under which insurance companies will be required to cover additional preventive health care and screenings for women — such as contraceptives, mammograms, gestational diabetes screening, and pap smears — at no additional premium or co-payment cost.